 Pay Liabilities Quickly

 Keeping liabilities under control could help a business improve its quick ratio.
 Remember, in the formula for a quick ratio, the current liabilities come in the denominator.
 So, if the current liabilities amount is less, it would increase the quick ratio.
 A business can improve its current liabilities by paying creditors and reducing the loan repayment terms.

 Improve Inventory Turnover

 Even though inventory is excluded for calculating the quick ratio, a company can improve the ratio by improving its inventory turnover ratio.
 A company can improve the inventory turnover ratio by increasing cash sales.
 That, in turn, would increase cash in hand for the company.

 A company must have clear collection terms with the debtors.
 It must try to minimize the collection period.
 That would help boost cash flow, reduce bad debts, and eventually improve the acid test ratio.

 Drawbacks of Acid Test Ratio

 Like with every financial metric, this financial ratio also suffers from a few drawbacks:

 - Concluding the liquidity status of the company based on this ratio would be wrong.
-To get a better picture of a company’s liquidity, one must see a quick ratio along with other ratios, such as the current ratio or actual cash flow.
+To get a better picture of a company’s liquidity, one must see a quick ratio and other ratios, such as the current ratio or actual cash flow.

 - This ratio does not consider inventory as it is not considered a liquid asset.
 However, a few businesses can convert their inventory quickly into cash at the market price.
 For such businesses, ignoring inventory may lead to wrong results or may create unnecessary panic when the situation is not so.